btcpayserver/btcpayserver-doc/README.md

 ### How it keeps funds secure
 ### How it keeps data private
 ### How it resists censorship
+* Self-hosted
+* Can be run on a hardware
+* No central point of failiure
+* Can easily be re-deployed

+BTCPay does not have a central point of failure since nobody is controlling it except for the user running it.
+If run on the cloud server, the hosting providers can potentially censor users by suspending hosting accounts or disabling access to virtual machines.
+Since no private keys are stored on the server, a censored individual can easily re-deploy the server with another host.
+For ultimate censorship-resistance, users should run [BTCPay on their own hardware](HardwareDeployment.md).

 This solution is for you if: